State of the Sector and other reports that come out every year show consistently that communicators, in vast numbers, don’t have a plan.

 Step 5 — Share it!

-Get managers, other leadership members, and other collaborators on board by sharing the calendar around.
+Get managers, other leadership members, and other collaborators on board by sharing the calendar.
 If possible, limit their ability to edit.
 Give them a quick rundown on what it looks like, and implore them to work important dates and deadlines you’ve set for them into their own calendars.

 If you aren’t transparent about your process it may be harder for people to remember and respect.